 There’s a lot about this lock, so keep reading.
 But in case you’re in a hurry, here’s the quick take: If you’re an Airbnb host or want the convenience of not having to carry keys around, the Alfred DB1-B-BL Smart Door Lock is an excellent investment.
 I recommend it.

-- Nice hardware design, well-thought-out mobile app with helpful features, such as Auto-Re-Lock and One Touch Unlock
+Nice hardware design, a well-thought-out mobile app with helpful features, such as Auto-Re-Lock and One Touch Unlock

-- Long battery life with alternative power source
+Long battery life with an alternative power source

-- Auto Re-Lock feature triggers even when door is left open
+Auto Re-Lock feature triggers even when the door is left open

-- Mobile app requires an account with vendor.
+Mobile app requires an account with the vendor